stanleyhor/powerSite/README.md

 # Tesla Power Site

-This is a sample project for Tesla interview
+This is a sample Tesla Power Site project.

 ## Prerequisite
 - Install node (version 18 or above), npm or yarn